The Bonfire of the Vanities (film): Filming

-In one notable scene in the film, Maria Ruskin (Melanie Griffith) arrives in New York on an Air France Concorde.
+In one notable scene in the film, Maria Ruskin (Griffith) arrives in New York on an Air France Concorde.
 The film's second unit director, Eric Schwab, calculated the time and day when a runway at JFK Airport would line up exactly with the Empire State Building and the setting sun, to serve as a backdrop, and then hired a Concorde from Air France and managed to film it landing in the single 30-second time period when this occurs in any given year, while winning a bet that he could make the scene an essential part of the movie.
 The 5-camera shot cost $80,000 and lasted just 10 seconds in the final cut.
 Cinematographer Vilmos Zsigmond claimed credit for the shot in an American Cinematographer article.

-Schwab also directed the opening title shot—an almost equally elaborate and expensive set-up requiring a 24-hour timelapse of Manhattan, from a camera platform beside a gargoyle on top of the Chrysler Building.
+Schwab also directed the opening title shot—an almost equally elaborate and expensive set-up requiring a 24-hour time-lapse of Manhattan, from a camera platform beside a gargoyle on top of the Chrysler Building.

+Locations

 Several of the sets parodied the home decorated by Robert Denning and Vincent Fourcade for Carolyne Roehm and Henry Kravis.

-The cover of Peter Fallow's book in the film has a similar design to the original first edition of Tom Wolfe's novel from 1987.

-Cristofer's original script ended cynically with the supposed victim of the hit-and-run walking out of the hospital, suggesting that the whole scenario was concocted.
-That ending did not test well with audiences and was dropped.

-Locations

-Sherman and Judy McCoy's luxury apartment was built on the Warner Bros. stage in Burbank, designed by Richard Sylbert.
+Sherman and Judy McCoy (Kim Cattrall)'s luxury apartment was built at Warner Bros.
+Studios in Burbank, designed by Richard Sylbert.
 The Park Avenue exteriors were shot on location late at night, using rain effects and a prop phone booth.
 The lobby scenes were shot at 77 Park Avenue.

-The courthouse interior scenes were shot at Queens County Courthouse, at night.
-Courthouse exteriors were at the Mario Merola Building / Bronx County Courthouse.
+The courthouse interior scenes were shot in the Queens County Courthouse at night.
+Courthouse exteriors were at the Mario Merola Building/Bronx County Courthouse.
 The subway entrance was fake — there is no subway station there.
-Another courthouse scene showing a riot in slow-motion had been shot at the Essex County Courthouse in Newark but was omitted from the film following negative reactions from test screenings.
+Another courthouse scene showing a riot in slow-motion had been shot at the Essex County Courthouse in Newark, New Jersey but was omitted from the film following negative reactions from test screenings.

-The 330-second Steadicam shot of Peter Fallow arriving at the Palm Court of the Winter Garden was a tour de force for operator Larry McConkey.
+The 330-second Steadicam shot of Fallow arriving at the Palm Court of the Winter Garden was a tour de force for operator Larry McConkey.
 He had to track backwards, get on a golf cart, ride it for 380 ft, get off it again, track backwards 234 ft, get into the elevator, get out again, and track for another 250 ft.
 The huge party scenes were shot at the L.A.
 Natural History Museum.